MGPoirot/web2mp3/README.md

     matching attempt a single call is made, this increases the API call for all matching attempts.
 A higher number increases the chance of finding a acceptable match.
-However, since results are returned in order of relevance, the effectiveness of these comparissons in general decreases, increasing compute, computation time, network traffic and chance on time out errors.
+However, since results are returned in order of relevance, the effectiveness of these comparisons in general decreases, increasing compute, computation time, network traffic and chance on time out errors.

-* `avoid_duplicates` Whether to skip a track if it exists as boolean.
+* `avoid_duplicates` Whether to skip a track if it exists as Boolean.
 Options:
     1. `True` (default)
     By default, we will look in our MUSIC_DIR to see if a track exists already using `utils.track_exists`.
 This avoids downloading the same track twice if